 (See also Testing and interpreting measures of ovarian reserve: A committee opinion, from the Practice Committee of the American Society for Reproductive Medicine and the American Society for Reproductive Medicine.)

 Testing for decreased ovarian reserve is considered for women who

 The AMH level is an early, reliable predictor of declining ovarian function.
-Increasingly, AMH measurement is used to assess ovarian reserve.
-A low AMH level predicts a lower chance of pregnancy after in vitro fertilization In vitro fertilization (IVF) Assisted reproductive techniques (ARTs) involve manipulation of sperm and ova or embryos in vitro with the goal of producing a pregnancy.
-ARTs may result in multifetal pregnancy, but risk is... read more (IVF); pregnancy is rare when the level is too low to be detected.
+A low AMH level (< 1.0 ng/mL) predicts a lower chance of pregnancy after in vitro fertilization In vitro fertilization (IVF) Assisted reproductive techniques (ARTs) involve manipulation of sperm and ova or embryos in vitro with the goal of producing a pregnancy.
+For assisted reproductive techniques, oocytes and sperm... read more (IVF); pregnancy is rare when the level is too low to be detected.

 The AFC is the total number of follicles that measure 2 to 10 mm (mean diameter) in both ovaries during the early follicular phase; AFC is determined by observation during transvaginal ultrasonography.
 If AFC is low (3 to 10), pregnancy after IVF is less likely.